Camberwick Green characters Click on each name for a pic

 This song was accompanied by a quaint,if slightly bizarre,little twirly dance by the 2 of them.

-Camberwick's by-the-book local bobby.
+Camberwick's famous local bobby.

-The first 3 being from his own episode and the last one from Mrs.Honeyman's:-
+And he also holds the Camberwick record for the most number of lyrical variations.With the first 3 being from his own episode and the last one from Mrs.Honeyman's:-

 1. "Here comes the policeman,the big friendly policeman,P.C McGarry No.452.